For anything adoption related you can keep up-to-date at our News & Blog page.

 Adopt London West Support

-At Adopt London West we appreciate the effects of early trauma and separation and are committed to offering you the best support.
+At Adopt London West (ALW) we appreciate the joys and the challenges of adoption for children and their families.
+We want you to know that you are not alone, we are here for you, and we are committed to offering you support.
+Our approach is relational and informed by an understanding of the impact of trauma and loss.
 The services you can access will depend on your circumstances and we will be happy to discuss these with you.

 Adopt London West Support

 Here at Adopt London West there are many ways we help our families.
-When a referral has been made, we will assess your needs and recommend the best services for you, or we may suggest that you make an application to the Adoption Support Fund.
+When a referral has been made, we will assess your needs and recommend the best services for you, or we may suggest that you make an application to the Adoption and Special Guardian Fund.

-• A local therapeutic surgery run by an independent charity PAC-UK, which provides confidential advice and counselling
+• Independent therapeutic support run by the charity PAC-UK which provides confidential advice and counselling;

 We have a dedicated support team who can provide you with advice and support.
 Please email [email protected] or call 0208 825 5241.